-The last section of Table IA shows the level of duplication for the 20 organisms both in terms of folds (dividing the total number of domain matches by the number of different folds identified in each organism) and superfamilies (matches per superfamily).
-The worm has, by far, the highest level of fold duplication (\approx 32), with yeast coming second with a significantly lower level, followed by M. tuberculosis and $E.\ coli$, with a fold duplication level of about 7.
+The last section of Table 1A shows the level of duplication for the 20 organisms both in terms of folds (dividing the total number of domain matches by the number of different folds identified in each organism) and superfamilies (matches per superfamily).
+The worm has by far the highest level of fold duplication (\sim 32), with yeast coming second with a significantly lower level, followed by M. tuberculosis and E.coli, with a fold duplication level of about 7.

-It is not surprising that the largest number of different folds is present in the worm, followed by the most studied microorganism, E. coli, whereas yeast is ranked only third, despite its considerably larger genome size.
-As for the superfamilies, E. coli has nearly as many as the worm (303 and 304, respectively), perhaps because of (i) a systematic bias in the structural databases, (ii) gene loss in the worm, or (iii) folds in E. coli acquired by horizontal transfer from its host or other bacteria.
+Not too surprisingly, the largest number of different folds is present in the worm, followed by the most-studied microorganism, E.coli, while yeast is ranked only third, despite its considerably larger genome size.
+As for the superfamilies, E.coli has nearly as many as the worm (303 and 304, respectively), perhaps due to (i) a systematic bias in the structural databases, (ii) gene loss in the worm, or (iii) folds in E.coli acquired by horizontal transfer from its host or other bacteria.
 However, the two organisms share only about two thirds (196) of their superfamilies (see the website for details).

-Fold-Class Specific Duplication
+Fold-class Specific Duplication

-Table IB also shows the total number of superfamilies and their average duplication level in the different structural classes for A. fulgidus, E. coli, yeast, and wormrepresentative organisms of archea, bacteria, single-celled eukaryotes, and metazoa.
-One can look at this table as a subdivision of the data in Table I by structural class.
+Table 1B also shows the total number of superfamilies and their average duplication level in the different structural classes for A.fulgidus, E.coli, yeast and worm -- representative organisms of archea, bacteria, single-celled eukaryotes, and metazoa.
+One can look at this table as a subdivision of the data in Table 1 by structural class.
 There are clear-cut differences among the structural classes for the four organisms.
-In E. coli, the most enriched structural class is α/β , whereas in the worm, multidomain and the small proteins are most duplicated, with a striking ≈64× duplication level in the latter class.
-In yeast, a similar trend can be observed, although to a lesser extent.
-This observation is consistent with biological observations that most of the small domains appear in extracellular proteins, which are required in increasing proportions to carry out the complex intercellular functions found in metazoa
+In E.coli, the most enriched structural class is alpha/beta, while in the worm, multidomain and the small proteins are most duplicated, with a striking $\sim 64X$ duplication level in the latter class.
+In yeast a similar trend can be observed, although to a lesser extent.
+This observation is consistent with biological observations that the majority of the small domains appear in extracellular proteins, which are required in increasing proportions to carry out the complex intercellular functions found in metazoa

-There is a general depletion of the all- β folds in the Archaea.
-As shown for A. fulgidus, only 18 superfamilies are represented, with an average duplication rate of 2.1 in this category, a relatively low value.
+There is a general depletion of the all-beta folds in the Archaea.
+As shown for A.fulgidus, only 18 superfamilies are represented, with an average duplication rate of 2.1 in this category, a relatively low value.
 A similar tendency can be observed in the other three archaeal genomes.
-Biologically, this might indicate a lesser thermostability for the all- β structures in general, or simply reflect a lesser presence of the all- β fold types in the last common ancestor of these organisms.
+Biologically, this might indicate a lesser thermostability for the all-beta structures in general, or simply reflect a lesser presence of the all-beta fold types in the last common ancestor of these organisms.